 Registration for the academic year during extensions

-You can register at any time during the academic year.
+you can register at any time during the academic year

-Subsequent registrations within the same extension period (if the period granted extends from one academic year to another one academic year):
+If the period granted extends from one academic year to another

-Register for the subsequent academic terms and years as usual within the annual registration period.
+you need to register for the subsequent academic terms and years as usual within the annual registration period.

 If you forget to register, you will be charged a re-enrolment fee.

-How to register:
+How to register

 Payment terms